olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 # Research Interests
 ---
-I am broadly interested in machine learning, causality, and the intersection between the two.
+I am broadly interested in machine learning, causality, and the intersection of the two.
 My work focuses on robustness in machine learning using principles from causality.
 In addition, I am interested in applications to neuroscience/neuroimaging, healthcare, and fairness.

 # Selected Recent News
 ---